Choquequirao Trek – Trek to Choquequirao

 Introduction and Itinerary:

-In the time of the Incas, it was just as important as Machu Picchu, based on the equally intricate designs of the stones.
+Both Choquequirao and Machu Picchu were built in the same era by Inca emperor Pachacutec.
+To Incas, it was just as important as Machu Picchu, based on the equally intricate designs of the stones.
 The site was actually even united and in communication with Machu Picchu by means of a complex network of trails.
-Something else in common that it has with Machu Picchu is that they are both surrounded by fantastic nature, valleys, snow-capped mountains and a great variety of plants, birds and animals.

 Day 1: Cusco – Cachora – Chiquisca